 Had he not been dismissed, Kurtz could’ve swayed David Cronenberg to be the director (as planned).
 He is primarily remembered for The Fly.
 Prior to the making of Return to the Jedi, however, Cronenberg was known for a quadrilogy of other body horror films – Shivers, Rabid, The Brood and Scanners.
 Five months after the release of the latter, George Lucas finished his first draft of what was originally known as Revenge of the Jedi.

 It’s too fitting to describe this as the tip of the iceberg.
 On the other end of the sordid spectrum is seeing Anakin Skywalker’s corpse being burned in a funeral pyre on Endor.
-Prior to his death, his electrocuted body and amputated hand would have facilitated some suggestive effects.
+Prior to his death, his electrocuted body and amputated hand would have facilitated some gnarly effects.
 One potentially gruesome sight is the reveal of Darth Vader as a dreadfully aged man whose injured head has been enslaved in a helmet for far too long.

 One has to contend with how Rancor, Jabba’s basement pet, would have been more grotesque.
 Because of how he lives (useless prisoners) and how he dies (fallen gate), one can only infer if Lucas had chickened out on making an R-rated movie (for those aged 16 and above).
 This is a franchise-ruining shame considering the many 10-year-olds who saw Star Wars in 1977 grew up to be 16 in 1983.
-Also, Alien proved that there was a sizable market for R-rated Sci-Fi.
+Also, Alien proved that there was a sizeable market for R-rated Sci-Fi.

-Imagine the grim sight of seeing people being eaten by Sarlacc – the creature who resides in a huge sand pit.
+Imagine the grim sight of people being eaten by Sarlacc – the creature who resides in a huge sand pit.
 One has to ponder about how much vomit would have come from Leia’s mouth after learning the ghastly truth about Luke.
-I’ve saved for the best for last as the Ewoks, even in the final version, are depicted as creatures who eat their prey.
+I’ve saved the best for last as the Ewoks, even in the final version, are depicted as creatures who eat their prey.
 Imagine the gory sight.
 If George would have been okay with Return of the Jedi being rated R, we would have been treated to a sex scene where Harrison Ford and Carrie Fisher consummate their affair in outdoor fashion.

 I recently saw Once Upon A Time In The West, the Sergio Leone movie.
 This is not a review of it.
 This is a thought that came up after seeing that movie.
 There is a scene missing in ROTJ.
 The final confrontation between Han and Boba Fett ends up being comic relief rather than mythic adventure.
 It happens so fast, and so much is happening that it is easy to miss altogether.
 This is not very satisfying.
 I find it a general problem that ROTJ isn’t very satisfying.
-The movie should have had some elements of greek tragedy.
-Instead we get furry ewoks, cartoonish fights on Jabba’s barge, and several death scenes that just don’t wrench at the heart.
+The movie should have had some elements of Greek tragedy.
+Instead we get the Ewoks, cartoonish fights on Jabba’s barge, and several death scenes that just don’t wrench at the heart.

 I think the problem is that Lucas had to make a PG movie, but the material demanded a much harder edged treatment.
 This resulted in artistic compromises.
 I’m going to propose a slightly different end to the Han/Boba grudge match.
 Boba should have escaped the giant euphemism buried in the sand.
 After this, he rides after Han, no longer for a bounty, but now just to blast Han out of space.
 He shows up at the new Death Star, where Vader sends him down to harass the rebels.
-Instead of the ridiculous scenes in which cute furry ewoks use wood to defeat the best fighting troops in the galaxy, we have a scene where Han and Boba stare at each other for minutes.
+Instead of the ridiculous scenes in which cute furry things use wood to defeat the best fighting troops in the galaxy, we have a scene where Han and Boba stare at each other for minutes.
 Han draws faster and blasts Boba right through the faceplate.